 As we go about our lives, we don’t generally make this distinction, but experience everything together in a vague sense of who we are that includes indirect, mind-made “realities”, as well as the actual connected and embodied reality of direct experience in the present moment.

 Although the mind is an amazing and powerful resource, it can sometimes also limit who we are and what we experience.
-By being more mindful we can make sure our mind serves us well and experience the full potential of what it means to be human.
+By being more mindful, we can make sure our mind serves us well and experience the full potential of what it means to be human.

 Suggested weekly practice